Lazy Line Troubles

 Rouli and Vassilis came to wave us goodbye in the morning.
 They brought breakfast, small presents for the kids and an icon of Saint Nicolas, patron saint of sailors.

 Around 11AM, it was time to go.
 We prepared the boat and said goodbye to Rouli and Vassilis.
-We threw off the lazy lines, pulled in the mooring lines, I put the engine in forward, a side wind caught our boat and the starboard propellor promptly caught the still sinking lazy line.
+We threw off the lazy lines(lines from the quay to something heavy on the bottom to make it easier to moor stern-to) and the mooring lines(lines that tie the boat to something solid).
+I put the engine in forward.
+Then, to my horror, I noticed the starboard lazy line was still caught on the cleat(a sturdy metal thing to tie your ropes to).
+I sprinted forward, threw it in the water and sprinted back to the steering wheel.
+But a side wind caught our boat and the starboard propellor promptly caught the sinking lazy line.

 Fortunately there was a boat moored alongside.
 We drifted over and tied Vite & Rêves to the other boat.
 The captain was very understanding.
 I dove to free the propellor but lost the lazy line in the process.
 It was cut and it slipped off between my last two dives.
 But Vite & Rêves was free!
 I came up, and shouted “Neta!” to my crew and to Rouli, who was filming the whole ordeal.